Spade Ranch at Camp Geronimo

 Day 4: Last day at camp!
 Participate in some large group games after packing up to go home.

 Jump feet first into water over the head in depth.
 Level off and swim 75 yards in a strong manner using one or more of the following strokes: sidestroke, breaststroke, trudgen, or crawl; then swim 25 yards using an easy resting backstroke.
 The 100 yards must be completed in one swim without stops and must include at least one sharp turn.
 After completing the swim, rest by floating.

 Caving – Participants will explore one of the many caves located along the Mogollon Rim.
 Be prepared to get muddy as you experience total darkness, learn about cave formations, and practice low impact caving techniques.

 - Natural Rock Climbing and Canoeing at Blue Ridge Reservoir – If you like the feel of a climbing harness, the cool touch of natural rock, and the taste of sweat as adrenalin pumps through your system, then this is the program for you.
 In the cool morning participants will practice basic climbing skills and spend the afternoon canoeing in the reservoir

 - Mountain Biking – Participants will have an introductory class on the principles and techniques of Mtn Biking including short and long rides through and on trails around Camp Geronimo.

-- Challenge Course – Participants will have the opportunity to enhance their team building and leadership skills with interactive activities and cable-to-pole elements (Low COPE Course).
+- Low COPE – Participants will have the opportunity to enhance their team building and leadership skills with interactive activities.